Academic Requirements and Regulations

 Thesis/Dissertation

-Several degree programs require or allow a student to prepare a thesis/ dissertation as partial completion of the degree requirements.
-These programs will specify the number of credits required for the thesis/dissertation project.
-If optional, the thesis/dissertation advisor and student will design a project that meets departmental requirements and the student’s needs and interests.
+Some degree programs require or allow a student to prepare a thesis or dissertation as partial completion of the degree requirements.
+These programs will specify the number or range of credits required for the thesis or dissertation project.

-- The members of the student’s committee may require revision of the manuscript before it may be submitted for publication.
-Upon completion of all required revisions, they will submit the manuscript for publication following the instructions for electronic theses and dissertations (ETD’s) located at: marshall.edu/graduate/etd/.
+The members of the student’s committee may require revision of the manuscript before it may be submitted for publication.
+Upon completion of all required revisions, the student will submit the manuscript for publication following the instructions for electronic theses and dissertations (ETD’s) located at: marshall.edu/graduate/etd/.

-- The advisor may report a final grade of F or NC at the end of any semester or term when in his/her opinion, because of irregular reports or unsatisfactory progress, the student should not be permitted to continue to register for research.
+The advisor may report a final grade of F or NC at the end of any semester or term when in his/her opinion, because of irregular reports or unsatisfactory progress, the student should not be permitted to continue to register for research.
+Students who receive a grade of F or NC in thesis may not pursue a thesis or dissertation in subsequent semesters.

 Three-Plus-Two Programs